ale753/shinai-fi/Readme.md

 - WEP caption

-WARNING : There is a Dockerfile_old, ignore it.

 ## 1) Setup the wlan simulator :

 Open a terminal in your docker host and type :